This post may contain affiliate links. Read the full disclosure here.

 - Go to the gym

-- Do some gardening or just spend time in nature (this good for your mind too!)
+- Do some gardening or just spend time in nature (this is good for your mind too!)

-So much time we spend as mothers is spent being serious.
+We spend so much time as mothers being serious.
 I swear from the moment you become a mother you never stop worrying.
 Is my child safe?
 Are they getting everything they need?
 Am I doing something wrong?
 Did I forget to make that doctor’s appointment?
 Should I have done that differently?
 Did I make the wrong choice?
 Am I ruining my child for life?

 These thoughts are constantly running through our heads on a daily basis.
 It’s not a bad thing though, it just means we care.
 However, sometimes we just need a break.
 We just need to let loose!
 Below are some (mom style) idea’s for getting a little crazy and silly!

-- Have a dance party or go dancing
+- Have a dance party or go out dancing

 - Sing along to your favorite album